A Strawberry Banana Smoothie is the perfect breakfast recipe!

-With just a handful of ingredients, a couple of minutes and whirr in the blender, you’ve got yourself a delicious meal on the go!
+With just a handful of ingredients, a couple of minutes, and a whirr in the blender, you’ve got yourself a delicious meal on the go!

-To make this smoothie even quicker, store the ingredients in individual servings in the freezer along with your favorite add ins for a quick snack on the go!
+To make this smoothie even quicker, store the ingredients in individual servings in the freezer along with your favorite add-ins for a quick snack on the go!

 How to Make a Strawberry Banana Smoothie

-The Right Blender for Smoothies
+The Best Blenders for Smoothies

 My favorite picks…